Why Ovarian Cancer Symptoms Can Be Hard To Miss

 There are lots of stories on the internet about people who discovered that they had ovarian cancer because a sneaky or ordinary symptom gave them pause.
 These stories can be immensely helpful in spreading awareness about the lesser-known signs of ovarian cancer, but they can also cause unnecessary worry that a late period or a random cramp is way more serious than it actually is.
 So what's the deal?

 It can be tough to weed out what you actually need to know about your ovarian health — or what you need to worry about.
-"Many people end up with a lot of guilt thinking they didn't pay enough attention to their bodies," says Roisin O'Cearbhaill, MD, a medical oncologist who specialises in gynaecological cancers at Memorial Sloan Kettering Cancer Centre in New York City.
+"Many people end up with a lot of guilt thinking they didn't pay enough attention to their bodies," says Roisin O'Cearbhaill, MD, a medical oncologist who specializes in gynecological cancers at Memorial Sloan Kettering Cancer Center in New York City.
 "That's unfair, because they're often very vague symptoms."

-The ovaries (those reproductive organs responsible for producing eggs and hormones) are made up of three types of cells, all of which can develop into tumours, according to the American Cancer Society.
-Most ovarian tumours develop on the outer surface of the ovary, which can then metastasise and spread to other parts of the body — and that's typically when symptoms like bloating and abdominal discomfort would kick in.
+The ovaries (those reproductive organs responsible for producing eggs and hormones) are made up of three types of cells, all of which can develop into tumors, according to the American Cancer Society.
+Most ovarian tumors develop on the outer surface of the ovary, which can then metastasize and spread to other parts of the body — and that's typically when symptoms like bloating and abdominal discomfort would kick in.